The Contested Place of Religion in Family Life (Cambridge University Press 2017)

 Suggested Citation: Suggested Citation

 Kar, Robin Bradley, Transformational Marriage: How to End the Culture Wars Over Same-Sex Marriage (May 9, 2017).
-The Contested Place of Religion in Family Life (Cambridge University Press 2017).
+The Contested Place of Religion in Family Life (Cambridge University Press 2017); University of Illinois College of Law Legal Studies Research Paper No. 17-26.
 Available at SSRN: https://ssrn.com/abstract=2965775